jsmith1031/blacksburgwinelab.com/README.md

 -Date:       Nov.
 14th, 2019
 -Email:      jsmith1031@radford.edu

+## Description
-Description: The goal of this project is to create a 6 page website that demonstrates a good understanding
-            of the Bootstrap and JQuery/Javascript Frameworks.
+The goal of this project is to create a 6 page website that demonstrates a good understanding of the Bootstrap and JQuery/Javascript Frameworks.

+## Missing Details / Content to add later
+* Need to add Email list fourm
+* Update pictures since the instagram links are broken
+* Add easier way to update the menus by casting the .pdf link into the google docs interpreter
+* Add a box container (something that grabs your attention but also not distaracting) to show information about the address changing and when the move is
+* Address is missing
+* Phone Number is missing
+* Reservating needs to be connected to POS API
+* Add social links in navbar